HOVER OVER ‘PROGRAMME’ IN THE BLACK MENU BAR ABOVE

 EXPLANATION OF PRICES

-In the churches, some of these seats may have a restricted view but if you arrive early you’re often able to secure a great seat with a full view, especially if you can get into one of the choir stalls in the churches.
+Some of these seats may have a restricted view, but if you arrive in good time (to enjoy refreshments from our popup bars) you’re often able to secure a great seat with a full view.
 And there is great sound everywhere!
-In other venues, the cheaper seats are likely to be the back rows.

 For sold-out concerts we operate a waiting list, and often we are able to offer seats at the last minute.
 Please email email@example.com to be added to the waiting list for a particular concert.